LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/brand-s-rasa-based-nlu-engine.md

     * **NLU Provider**: Select “Brand's Rasa,” to indicate that you’re using a custom solution that you deployed.
     * **Rasa Host URL**: Enter the base URL for your Rasa training and prediction endpoints.
     * **Authorization**: Select the [type of authentication](https://rasa.com/docs/rasa/pages/http-api) to use when making API calls to the Rasa engine: TokenAuth, JWT, or Custom.
+(TokenAuth and JWT are supported natively by Rasa.)
 Then enter the permanent token to use.
 For security reasons, unauthenticated connections aren’t supported.

         Select “Custom” if you’re using an authentication type other than TokenAuth or JWT.
 When you select “Custom,” you can enter the authentication type (e.g., “Bearer”) in the field below, although this isn’t required.